HotpotDesign/Developer-Style-Guides/README.md

 Collection of language-specific style guides created and maintained by tech companies.

+# Contributions
-If you know of any other style guides created by tech companies, feel free to add them to the list by submitting a pull request.
-Names should be ordered alphabetically.
+Add style guides or edit this list by submitting a pull request.
+Please order names alphabetically.

 ## C#